pvmm/msx-tile-forge/README.md

 This section explains how to set up your system and run MSX Tile Forge.

-### System Requirements
+### System Requirements & Dependencies

+To run MSX Tile Forge, your system will need the following:

+*   **Python:**
-*   **Python:** Version 3.x.
-The application has been developed and tested with Python 3.12, but it is expected to be compatible with other recent Python 3 releases.
+    *   Version 3.x is required.
+The application has been primarily developed and tested with Python 3.12, but it is expected to be compatible with other recent Python 3 releases (e.g., Python 3.7 and newer).
+    *   Ensure Python 3 is installed on your system and that the `python` (or `python3` on some systems) command is accessible from your command line or terminal.

+*   **Tkinter (GUI Library):**
-*   **Tkinter:** This is Python's standard GUI (Graphical User Interface) package and is typically included with most Python installations across Windows, macOS, and Linux.
-No other external Python libraries are required.
+    *   Tkinter is Python's standard GUI (Graphical User Interface) package and is essential for the application's interface.
+    *   It is typically included with most Python installations on Windows, macOS, and Linux.
+    *   On some Linux distributions, Tkinter (often named `python3-tk` or similar) might need to be installed separately via the system's package manager if it wasn't included in a minimal Python installation.
+For example, on Debian/Ubuntu-based systems, you can install it by running:
+        ```bash
+        sudo apt-get update
+        sudo apt-get install python3-tk
+        ```

+*   **Pillow (Python Imaging Library Fork):**
+    *   Pillow is required for various image processing tasks, including displaying the splash screen and efficiently rendering graphics in the map and ROM importer views.
+    *   If you do not have Pillow installed, you can install it using pip (Python's package installer).
+Open your terminal or command prompt and execute:
+        ```bash
+        pip install Pillow
+        ```
+    *   **Note:** If you have multiple Python versions or work with virtual environments, you might need to use `pip3` or specify the Python interpreter for pip:
+        ```bash
+        python -m pip install Pillow
+        ```
+        or
+        ```bash
+        python3 -m pip install Pillow
+        ```

+No other external Python libraries are required beyond a standard Python 3 installation with Tkinter and the Pillow library.

 ### Running the Application